Bi-Coloured-Python-Rock-Snake/creature/README.md

         return await resp.aread()
 ```

-Ok, the functions are marked now as hidden.
+Ok, the functions are marked as hidden.
 However, that is not enough
 (we must provide a shadow for them!)

 *shadow* provides 2 modes of operation: **cast** and **reveal**.